- Patriot Front is a white supremacist group whose members maintain that their ancestors conquered America and bequeathed it to them, and no one else.

 Patriot Front members are required to engage in activism or risk expulsion, Rousseau stated during a national Patriot Front meeting.
 "Every single one of us places promotional material,” he said.
 “If you do not, please let me know.
 I need to have a talk with you.
 You may do it on the weekends or the weekdays or both, with or without locals, but you do it."

-In addition to distributing propaganda, Patriot Front uses stenciled graffiti and reprograms of traffic signs as mechanisms for spreading its ideology.
+In addition to distributing propaganda, Patriot Front uses stenciled graffiti, yard signs and reprograms of traffic signs as mechanisms for spreading its ideology.

 Patriot Front often targets its perceived enemies.
 This has included leaving flyers at a Black church, stickering an LGBTQ community center and more recently vandalizing statues and murals memorializing Black Americans killed by police or other tributes to Black Lives Matter or diversity in general.
 In 2021, Patriot Front members targeted and stole pro-LGBTQ+ signs and flags, posting pictures and videos bragging about their activism.
 In one such video, members are shown burning transgender pride flags, with one member stating, “For those who destroy our nation, we will destroy your symbols and all that you worship, to think that we will lay down and perish, you are greatly mistaken.
 Burn em.”

 Alleged Patriot Front vandalism on a “No Place for Hate” mural in Boyertown, Pennsylvania.
 (Image Source: Reading Eagle)